clearspotmedia/localgov_design_system/README.md

 • search the design system with LocalGov search
 • new paragraph type for adding headed sections and content in design system pages
 • automatic contents menu based on page section headings
-• Taxonomy to show platform support for components
+• taxonomy to show platform support for components
 • responsive primary and secondary navigations
-• Simple white labelled sub theme that uses LocalGov Base as its base theme
+• simple white labelled sub theme that uses LocalGov Base as its base theme
+• improved functionality for editors with page sections paragraph type and automatic contents menus